ProtoconNet/protocon-general-doc/docs/cli/seal.rst

 | First, get the info of the registered currency through API.

-| When updating a currency policy, **the signature of the suffrage nodes participating in consensus exceeds the consensus threshold (67%) to be executed**.
+| When updating a currency policy, **the signature of the suffrage nodes participating in consensus must exceed the consensus threshold (67%) to be executed**.

 .. code-block:: shell